Checkmarx/kics/docs/integrations_ghactions.md

 ### Fail by severity usage example

-If want your pipeline just to fail on HIGH and MEDIUM severity results and KICS engine execution errors:
+If you want your pipeline just to fail on HIGH, MEDIUM severity results and KICS engine execution errors:

 ```yaml
     steps: